-To examine whether pride might be a stronger implicit than explicit status signal, and to address the likely possibility that pride-shame comparisons were partly driven by shame's low-status associations, we next conducted Study 2C, an IAT among Fijians in which the same status words were paired with either pride or neutral displays.
+pride or neutral displays.
 Neutral expressions are not theoretically associated with status, so if the pride-high status association holds in this comparison, it cannot be attributed to any low-status associations of neutral.
 We predicted that a significant implicit association would again emerge between pride displays and high status, suggesting that Fijians' implicit associations between these displays and high status, found in Study 2A, is due to signaling properties of the pride expression, rather than to the low-status associations of shame.

 Study 2C.
-As shown in Figure 5, Study 2C replicated Study 2A; even when comparing pride with neutral displays, mean error-corrected RTs were faster when pride was paired with high-status and neutral with low-status, than the reverse pairings, D-measure = .35, t (27) = 2.28, d = .68, p < .05.
+As shown in Figure 5, Study 2C replicated Study 2A; even when comparing pride with neutral displays, mean errorcorrected RTs were faster when pride was paired with high status and neutral with low status than the reverse pairings, D-measure = .35, t(27) = 2.28, d = 0.68, p < .05.
 This result replicates similar findings among North Americans (Shariff & Tracy, 2009).
-Thus, although Fijian villagers and educated North Americans tend to explicitly judge pride displayers as no more worthy of status than those displaying neutral expressions, at an implicit level pride displays are more strongly associated with high status than are neutral displays, in both cultures.
+Thus, although Fijian villagers and educated North Americans tend to explicitly judge pride displayers as no more worthy of status than those displaying neutral expressions, at an implicit level pride displays are more strongly associated with high status than are neutral displays in both cultures.

-However, it remains possible that, among Fijians, this association is due to something shared by pride and high-status, such as positivity, rather than to a functional message conveyed by pride.
-In previous North American research, this potential confound was eliminated via the demonstration that pride displays are more strongly implicitly associated with high-status than are happy displays, even though happy displays are more unambiguously positive than pride (and were explicitly judged as higher in positivity than pride displays by both Fijians and North Americans in Study 1; see Supplemental Materials, www.ubc-emotionlab.ca/crossculturalstatussignal.pdf).
-If pride's implicit association with high-status were due to shared variance in positivity, an IAT comparison between pride and happiness should yield a stronger implicit status association for happy displays.
-However, if pride is uniquely associated with highstatus, then the comparison with happy displays should yield a stronger status association for pride displays.
-There is also a third possibility; given that high-status Fijians tend to display happiness (rather than pride) on a regular basis, and the finding from Study 1 that Fijians hold particularly strong explicit high-status associations with happy displays, Fijians might implicitly associate happy displays with high status even if there is an evolved cognitive association between pride displays and high status.
-If this is the case, we would expect to find no significant implicit status association when comparing these displays to each other.
-Study 2D tested these three competing hypotheses, and did so with a larger sample than the previous IAT studies, in order to provide greater power to detect a smaller effect.
-Based on a power analysis, the N of 57 provided 76% power to detect an effect of D-measure = .30, weaker than the weakest IAT effect reported thus far (from Study 2C, comparing pride with neutral displays).
+However, it remains possible that among Fijians, this association is due to something shared by pride and high status, such as positivity, rather than to a functional message conveyed by pride.

+In previous North American research, this potential confound was eliminated via the demonstration that pride displays are more strongly implicitly associated with high status than are happy displays, even though happy displays are more unambiguously positive than pride (and were explicitly judged as higher in positivity than pride displays by both Fijians and North Americans in Study 1; see the online supplemental materials).
+If pride's implicit association with high status were due to shared variance in positivity, an IAT comparison between pride and happiness should yield a stronger implicit status association for happy displays.
+However, if pride is uniquely associated with high status, then the comparison with happy displays should yield a stronger status association for pride displays.
+There is also a third possibility; given that high-status Fijians tend to display happiness (rather than pride) on a regular basis and the finding from Study 1 that Fijians hold particularly strong explicit high-status associations with happy displays, Fijians might implicitly associate happy displays with high status even if there is an evolved cognitive association between pride displays and high status.
+If this is the case, we would expect to find no significant implicit status association when comparing these displays with each other.
+In Study 2D, we tested these three competing hypotheses and did so with a larger sample than the previous IAT studies in order to provide greater